 How to Get Deals from the #1 Broker in Your Market

-If you’re currently active in the real estate market, whether you’re an experienced investor or in the process of doing your first project, you can relate with the fact that it’s extremely difficult to find deals that meet your investment criteria and return goals.
+If you’re currently active in the real estate market, whether you’re an experienced investor or a newbie searching for your first deal, you can relate with the fact that it is becoming more and more challenging to find deals that meet your investment criteria and return goals.

-A great approach to find cash flowing deals in a hot market is to partner with a local real estate brokerage (here’s my ultimate guide for finding a broker).
+A great approach to generating leads in a hot market is to partner with a local real estate brokerage (here’s my ultimate guide for finding a broker).
 But not just any brokerage.
-Good brokers are a dime a dozen.
-Because of the nature of the current real estate market, to maximize your chances of receiving high-quality deals, you should aim to partner with the number 1 brokerage in your market.
+Due to the nature of the current real estate market, to maximize your chances of receiving high-quality deals, you should aim to partner with the number one brokerage in your market.
 Someone who has an established track record and a market strategy that locates the best deals in the market.

 Samer Kuraishi, a broker who manages a team of over 40 agents and has done over $800 million in sales since 2012, is the type of broker you want to partner with.
 Samer and his team have ranked number one in the extremely competitive Washington, DC market for four years in a row.
 In our recent conversation, he explained how he qualifies interested investors who want to leverage his team to find deals.